 “I loved tour but it was the most challenging part of the gap year and stretched me the most as a Christian.
 I have realised that through God’s power I am able to do so much more than I ever thought I could.”
-(Hannah - Nepal Action Team)
+(Tom - Nepal Action Team)

 The Nepal Action Team will be based in Kathmandu, helping with an education programme for children and young adults with disabilities, a women’s empowerment project, Nepali church and plenty more.